AnjoSs/To-bind-or-not-to-bind/README.md

 2. An inspection of object type relationships in existing benchmark OCELs:
     * The [python script](src/ocel_inspector.py) based on [pm4py](https://pypi.org/project/pm4py/) counts the relationships of [benchmark OCELs](https://www.ocel-standard.org/event-logs/overview/).
     *  The [results](result.txt) reports on the results obtained by this script for the OCELs for Logistics, Order Management, Procure-to-Pay, LRMS, Hinge Production, and Age of Empires.
-3. An implementation of our mapping from [OCPN to OPID](https://github.com/bytekid/ocpn2opid):
+3. An implementation of our mapping from OCPN to OPID (The original repository is available [here](https://github.com/bytekid/ocpn2opid)):
     * The [python script](src/ocpn2opid.py) implements the mappings presented in the paper.
     * The [examples directory](examples) provides a set of [sample OCPNs](https://github.com/rwth-pads/ocpn-visualizer/tree/master/public/sample_ocpns/json) and the mapped OPIDs (summarized in the table below).